csaba215/laravel-mnb/README.md

 # Laravel-MNB

 ## Requirements
-Package requires Soap and version 8.1 of PHP or higher.
+Package requires Soap, SimpleXML and version 8.1 of PHP or higher.

 ## Know-how
 Please check out for corresponding documentations.